yaq007/Autofocus-Layer/README.md

 ## Testing
 ### Case 1
 If you have the ground truth for the testing data and want to see the accuracy (Dice score for BRATS dataset), you can use the following two testing codes:
-- ```test.py``` The input of the network will be small image segments as in the training stage and the predictions for all the image segments in one full image will be concatenated to construct a full prediction.
+- ```test.py``` The input of the network are small image segments as in the training stage.
-- ```test_full.py``` The input of the network will be a full image rather than a smaller image segment.
+- ```test_full.py``` The input of the network is a full image rather than a smaller image segment.

 There might be small differences when you use these two different testing methods due to the padding in the convolutions.
-For the performance that we report above, we use the test.py to get all the results.
+For the performance that we report above, we use the ```test.py``` to get all the results.

 To test, you can simply run
 ```bash